 V-Twin

-This engine configuration, which consists of a two-cylinder motor with the cylinders in a V format, is the predominant engine type found in cruiser motorcycles.
+This engine configuration, which consists of a two-cylinder motor with the cylinders in a V format, is the predominant engine type found in Cruiser motorcycles.
 In fact, it’s the only kind of engine Harley-Davidson makes.
-Almost every other motorcycle maker makes their own V-twin as well, but the Harley motor is the most iconic.
+Almost every other motorcycle maker makes their own V-Twin as well, but the Harley motor is the most iconic.
 V-twin engines can produce a lot of torque and are therefore ideal for cruising around as they can accelerate quickly at low revs.
 However, Ducati also makes a V-twin, but since the cylinders are split at exactly 90 degrees, they call their engine an “L-twin.”
 V-twins are known for the distinctive exhaust rhythm.

 The Dragon

-The Tail of the Dragon or just The Dragon for short, is a stretch of US129 at the Tennessee / North Carolina border that packs 330 curves into only 11 miles of roadway.
-This road doesn’t contain any sweepers; it’s all twisties.
+The tail of The Dragon or just The Dragon for short, is a stretch of US129 at the Tennessee / North Carolina border that packs 330 curves into only 11 miles of roadway.
+This road doesn’t contain any sweepers; it’s all Twisties.